-Insect bites usually cause a reaction that makes your skin itch immediately.
+Insect bites usually cause an immediate reaction that makes your skin itch.
 This occurs when the insect bites the skin and sucks a little blood from the body.
 The insects that can bite us include mosquitoes, fleas and bedbugs.
 The mosquito bite causes a small red swelling in the affected area.
 Fleas and bedbugs can cause inflammation or even a blister in sensitive children.
 Now, the good news is that these insect bites can be treated at home.
 Below are various treatments you can apply.

-• Encourage your child not to scratch with distraction; scratching can hurt the skin and make it more prone to infection.
+- Encourage your child not to scratch by distracting her; scratching can hurt the skin and make it more prone to infection.

-• Try not to apply it on his hands if your child sucks his thumb.
+- Try not to apply it on her hands if she sucks her thumb.

-• Only apply repellent on exposed skin, but don’t apply it near his eyes or mouth.
+- Only apply repellent on exposed skin, but don’t apply it near her eyes or mouth.

-• If you have pets be sure they don’t have fleas, it will help to further prevent insect bites.
+- If you have pets, be sure they don’t have fleas.